randyrossi/bmc64/README.md

 As mentioned, gamepad support is limited.
 Some gamepads advertise their dpads as analog sticks so if your dpad setting doesn't work and you want to use a dpad, try switching to analog.
 Also, if the analog setting doesn't work, you may have to do some work to find the right axis # for both X and Y.  Usually, axis 0 and 1 are left stick X and Y axes but not always.
 My cheap 'Kiwitata' gamepads are 3 & 4.
 If your gamepad has two sticks, try 2 & 3 for right X/Y.

 There is a configuration sub-menu that will help you configure your usb gamepads.
-You can monitor the raw usb values using 'Monitor raw USB data' men option.
+You can monitor the raw usb values using 'Monitor raw USB data' menu option.
 The only way to escape from this menu is ESC/RUNSTOP.

+Version 5.0 and onwards supports "Reset to Default Bindings", which will load default bindings if your gamepad is identified correctly.

 # Menu Navigation